garciaf/article/article/promise-en.coffee.md

-# Les prommesses expliqué avec Ken et Barbie
+# prommises explain with Ken and Barbie
-## L'histoire de ken et Barbie
+## The story of ken and Barbie
-La vie est pleine de promess nous en faisons tous les jours.
-Prenons par exemple ken et barbie:
+Life is full of promise, we do it every day.

     ken = new PerfectMan()
     barbie = new PerfectWoman()